1973 Winston 500

-The 1973 Winston 500 was the tenth round of the 1973 NASCAR Winston Cup Series held on May 6, 1973, at Alabama International Motor Speedway (now Talladega Superspeedway) in Talladega, Alabama (AIMS).
+The 1973 Winston 500 was the tenth round of the 1973 NASCAR Winston Cup Series, which was held on May 6, 1973, at Alabama International Motor Speedway (AIMS) – now Talladega Superspeedway – in Talladega, Alabama.

-The race was won by David Pearson.
-His car was the only one on the lead lap at the end of the race.
+The race was won by David Pearson, with his car being the only one on the lead lap at the end of the race.

 Also notable was a fourth-place finish by Clarence Lovell, This was Lovell's best career finish and his only finish in the top five of a NASCAR Cup race.
-Lovell would die five days later on May 11, in a single vehicle truck accident which occurred while he was trying to change a tape in a dashboard-mounted tape deck.
+Lovell would die five days later on May 11, in a single vehicle truck accident.

 Eddie Yarboro fell out of this race with a mechanical issue in the opening laps before the "Big One."
-This was Yarboro's only Cup start of the season and his last in the series overall, the self-owned independent had largely switched over to racing in NASCAR's more short-track focused Grand National East Series for 1973 and made a few more starts there later in the summer before dropping off the national stage.
+This was Yarboro's only Cup start of the season and his last in the series.

 Background

 For the 1973 Winston 500 race, the usual starting field of 50 was expanded to 60 by track management, and this would later prove controversial due to events in the race.
 Factions in the NASCAR management wanted to have a larger field that'd attract more fans to watch the races, and that a larger field with a bigger purse would catch the eyes of more teams.
 Of course, they were warned that starting 60 cars would be a strain at the track, and might be potentially hazardous for drivers (even when compared to NASCAR in the 21st century), but the NASCAR management ignored it, and, it resulted in this infamous race.